 Michigan's reliance on federal funding means that disinvestment at the federal level will be felt across the state, particularly for struggling children and families.
-In the current fiscal year, federal funds support 41 percent of Michigan's total state budget but support significantly higher percentages of department budgets that support children, youth and families.
-The current fiscal year 2013 budget relies even more heavily on federal funds than in the 2012 fiscal year.
+In the current fiscal year, federal funds support 40 percent of Michigan's total state budget but support significantly higher percentages of department budgets that support children, youth and families.
 Here is a breakdown of revenues for some of Michigan's key department budgets.